AlohaBrowser/cookie-consent-management/work-item/README.md

 ### Specification for `cookiesConsentManager` Object

-The `cookiesConsentManager` object is introduced in the `globalThis` scope to allow websites to interact with user-defined cookie preferences.
+The `cookiesConsentManager` object is introduced in the `globalThis` (`windows` in browser) scope to allow websites to interact with user-defined cookie preferences.
 It provides a standardized way to handle consent directly from the browser, giving users greater control over their privacy while maintaining compliance with privacy regulations like GDPR.

 ---